-The forerunner of ICP began in Perth WA in the mid-1970s and was known as The Association of Clinical and Consulting Psychologists in Private Practice (ACCPPP).
+The WA group had formed in the mid-seventies, as was then known as The Association of Clinical and Consulting Psychologists in Private Practice (ACCPPP).
 There were very few psychologists in practice at the time.
-So, the group was small, six members, only one of whom worked full time in private practice The first members were: Jeff White, Leon Black, George Burns, Margaret White, Vicki Brown and Bob Flecker.
-Julia Solomon and Godfrey Barrett-Lennard joined the association.
+So, the group was small, six members, only one of whom worked full time in private practice.
+The first members were: Jeff White, Leon Black, George Burns, Margaret White, Vicki Brown and Bob Flecker.
+Julia Solomon and Godfrey Barrett-Lennard later joined the association.
 A number of these psychologists became prominent and well known within the profession, some internationally.
 Jeff White was the first psychologist in private practice in WA.

 By the mid-1980s, the IPCPA membership more than doubled to 15 or 16.
 Other states in Australia soon followed suit and established their own groups of privately practising Psychologists.
-However, IPCPA in NSW and WA were the only groups comprised only Clinical Psychologists.
+However, IPCPA in NSW and WA were the only groups comprised only of Clinical Psychologists.

 It was this combined group that worked towards the establishment of a “Recommended Fee” for Psychologists in Australia.
 The work towards this goal was mainly carried out by Ted Milliken from Darwin, NT and Radek Stradtil from Adelaide, South Australia.

 Conferences were held in various states, following the establishment of the FOPPPA and Psychology Private.
-The first was held in Canberra, followed by Adelaide, Darwin and finally Perth in 2001.
+The first was held in Canberra, followed by Adelaide, Darwin and then Perth in 2001.
 The Perth IPCPA conference was entitled “2001 – Psychological Odyssey” and was held in Fremantle.

 Prior to that time, Bruce Dufty, a Clinical Psychologist with the WA Government, began liaising with these Federal Psychology groups in a bid to approach the Federal Government about Medicare rebates for Psychologists.
-He met with all the groups, prior to FOPPPA being formalised, and assisted with a submission to the Federal Government, during a review of National Healthcare.
+He met with all of the groups, prior to FOPPPA being formalised, and assisted with a submission to the Federal Government, during a review of National Healthcare.
 Bruce then gave excellent presentations on behalf of the privately practising psychologist groups, to the review committee in Canberra.

 As IPCPA (WA) grew as an organisation, it developed a great deal of influence among health services in WA and was able to lobby the State Government Minister of Health for “Specialist Registration” of Clinical Psychologists in Western Australia.

 During the 1980s, IPCPA (WA) also negotiated with private health funds to establish rebates for Clinical Psychologists in WA.
 This was not only for assessments, but also for therapy.
 Negotiations with Workcover WA by IPCPA resulted in an established fee for psychologists treating injured workers and also individuals injured in motor vehicle accidents.
 IPCPA was also consulted in the establishment of the Mental Health Act 1976.
 During this crucial time, in the 1990s, Barry White, Bill Douglas, Leonie Coxon, Zyron Krupenia, Nigel Jones, Graham Taylor, Chris Semmens, John Manners and Graham Guest took on the role of President and were key committee members, each serving a term of office of around 2 to 4 years.

-With the passing of time and the establishment of the APS Division of Privately Practising Psychologists (DIPP), a number of the state groups of the Federation (FOPPPA), and later (Psychology Private), all but “disappeared”, but ICP has remained a significant entity.
+With the passing of time and establishment of the APS Division of Privately Practising Psychologists (DIPP), a number of the state groups of the Federation (FOPPPA), and later (Psychology Private), all but “disappeared”, but ICP has remained a significant entity.

 Medicare rebates for Psychologists were introduced during Wendy-Lynne’s presidency in 2006 and the ICP committee attended regular meetings to investigate and communicate the changes for Clinical Psychologists as this system evolved.
 An ICP email list was introduced for the first time by Wendy-Lynne so that members could communicate digitally with each other about their concerns or any other professional matters.
 The Committee also organised discussion meetings regarding Medicare rebates for all psychologists in WA.
 These meetings were well received within the profession.